hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_kubernetes_cluster.html.markdown

 A `backup_datasource_parameters` block supports the following:

-* `excluded_namespaces` - (Optional) Specify the namespaces to be excluded during backup.
+* `excluded_namespaces` - (Optional) Specifies the namespaces to be excluded during backup.
 Changing this forces a new resource to be created.

-* `excluded_resource_types` - (Optional) Specify the resource types to be excluded during backup.
+* `excluded_resource_types` - (Optional) Specifies the resource types to be excluded during backup.
 Changing this forces a new resource to be created.

-* `included_cluster_scope_resources_enabled` - (Optional) Whether include cluster scope resources during backup.
+* `cluster_scope_resource_enabled` - (Optional) Whether to include cluster scope resources during backup.
 Default to `false`.
 Changing this forces a new resource to be created.

-* `included_namespaces` - (Optional) Specify the namespaces to be included during backup.
+* `included_namespaces` - (Optional) Specifies the namespaces to be included during backup.
 Changing this forces a new resource to be created.

-* `included_resource_types` - (Optional)  Specify the resource types to be included during backup.
+* `included_resource_types` - (Optional)  Specifies the resource types to be included during backup.
 Changing this forces a new resource to be created.

-* `label_selectors` - (Optional) Specify the resources with such label selectors to be included during backup.
+* `label_selectors` - (Optional) Specifies the resources with such label selectors to be included during backup.
 Changing this forces a new resource to be created.

-* `snapshot_volumes_enabled` - (Optional) Whether to take volume snapshots during backup.
+* `volume_snapshot_enabled` - (Optional) Whether to take volume snapshots during backup.
 Default to `false`.
 Changing this forces a new resource to be created.

 ## Attributes Reference